 * Gather the Right Materials

-No project can be complete without the right materials and, for this, you will need things like wood mold, nails, drywall netting, drywall mesh and/or drywall tape, drywall compound, a putty knife, and paint.
+No project can be complete without the right materials and, for this, you will need items like (among other things possibly):

 Drywall Art in Three Steps